DucSkii/shopping-cart/README.md

 The goal of this project was to make a simple eCommerce website and have it be deployed.

 Functionality that I wished to include:
-- Have a home page, a page for each of the items, a favourites page and a checkout page
+- Have a home page, a page for each of the items, a favourites page and a checkout page.
 - Have a fully functional navagation system using react-router-dom.
 - Be able to add items to cart and have the option to pre-select the delivery.
 - Be able to add certain items into your favourites list.